 The feeling of a lump in my throat disappeared

 After just three months, Malin could notice successive improvement, and after three more months, she was free of all symptoms.

-– The feeling of the lump in the throat, the acidic reflux, and the frothy saliva disappeared, and I could eat solid food again.
-Nor did I have any trouble swallowing the headache tablets that I needed.
+– The feeling of the lump in the throat, the acid reflux symptoms, and the frothy saliva disappeared, and I could eat solid food again.
+Nor did I have any trouble swallowing the painkillers that I needed.